 - At the Evans Bay Marina end, there will be better access to the small beach with platforms and places to sit.

 - At the car parking area near the Tower of Light wind sculpture (near the Troy Street roundabout), there will be bike racks and parking for about five cars.
 Landscaping will improve the access to the small beach.

 - There will be landscaping and seats in the area near the Calabar Road roundabout (near the end of the airport runway).

-- Contractors will set up their main site office on the grassed area near the Zephyrometer wind sculpture and Evans Bay Marina.
-This area will be fenced off.
+- Contractors will set up their main site office in the Evans Bay Marina area.

 - A second site office will be set up at the car parking area near the Tower of Light wind sculpture and Troy Street roundabout.

 - Contractors will start at the Calabar Road end, from where the paths are already built, and continue towards the Troy Street roundabout.

 - The walking path (nearest to the sea) will be built first and then become a temporary shared path until the bike path is completed.
 For safety reasons, people on bikes are encouraged to use this off-road route.

 - From 21 July, between Calabar Road and Troy Street, the traffic lanes on the seaward side will be narrowed with barriers placed in the shoulder and the speed limit along this section reduced to 50km/h.

 - This is required to keep the contractors, people on foot and bikes, and other road users safe where work is happening close to the road.